Idol Headlines for 05/23/07

 American Idol: Some People Wait a Lifetime

-Hey, we’re all winners!
+Hey, were all winners!
 Paula says so, ergo it must be true!A few notes before the recap:

 phillyBurbs blogs